Spread the Word

 8.)
 Deal closing support – manufacturers provide early wins for newly boarded partners to facilitate trust and satisfaction; lower-tier performing partners are given assistance or warm leads to re-engage interest and confidence

-Although each of these components serve an essential purpose towards maintaining valuable and successful channel partnerships, there is more than can be done.
+Although each of these components serves an essential purpose towards maintaining valuable and successful channel partnerships, there is more than can be done.

 In terms of providing unique advantages, teaching partners ‘how to use psychology in sales’ is a great method for differentiating your services from the competition.